zaxymelkt/kny/content/Systems - Universal/Combat/Injuries.md

 ### First-Degree Frostbitten
 First-degree frostbite is a risk for those unprepared for the harsh winter.
 Demon slayers patrolling these areas must be vigilant, as the initial stages of frostbite—redness, tingling, and numbness—can precede more severe complications if not addressed promptly.
 Results in [[Status Effects#Frostbitten 1|Frostbitten 1]].
 ### Low Severity Poison
 Exposure to low-severity poisons is a constant concern for demon slayers, especially when battling demons known to use toxic attacks or when encountering traps laid by demons.
 These mild symptoms, though concerning, they do not threaten life.
-Results in [[Status Effects#Dazed 1|Dazed 1]].
+Results in [[Status Effects#Poisoned 1|Poisoned 1]].
 ### Mild Confusion
 The mental strain of constant battle and the weight of protecting humanity from demons can lead to moments of mild confusion among demon slayers.
 This state, characterised by difficulty focusing or making decisions, underscores the psychological toll of their mission.
 Results in [[Status Effects#Dazed 1|Dazed 1]].